vadagama/messenger-system-design/README.md

 - Load balancer will be used to distribute the load between all the services.
 - We could use Apache Kafka as a message broker.
 It is a distributed streaming platform that can handle trillions of events a day.
 And also we could use different patterns like pub/sub and queue using Kafka.
 The next benefit is that Kafka is a distributed log and we can store all events in Kafka for a long time (depending on retention time settings).
 - We could deploy all services in Docker containers and orchestrate them using Kubernetes.
 It can handle a large number of containers and scale them automatically depending our needs.
-- For message storage we can use PostgreSQL.
-It is an RDBMS database that can store data in structured form and JSON documents.
+- For message storage we can use MongoDB.
+It is an NoSQL database that can store data in JSON documents.
 It is very fast and can handle large amounts of data.
 We can use it to store all messages.
+Here is the additional information about its limits - [MongoDB limits] (https://www.mongodb.com/docs/manual/reference/limits/)
-- For storing channels and groups data we also can use PostgreSQL and store all channels data in a separate collection in PostgreSQL.
+- For storing groups data we also can use MongoDB and store all channels data in a separate collection in MongoDB.
+- For storing channels we only need to associate channel_id with collection of user_ids and its perfect candidate for key-value storage like Redis.
-- We could use Redis as a session storage.
-Redis is a key-value database that can store data in memory and is very fast.
-We can use it to store the sessions of all users.
+- We could also could use Redis as a session storage.
 - For storing images and other BLOBs we could use S3 storage like MinIO for example.

 Here is the diagram with more technical details: